Europe Braces for Rationing Risks in Russian Gas Showdown

 The worst-case scenario would entail a complete cutoff of Russian gas to the region and an early cold snap.
 With few alternative supplies available, a surge in heating demand would propel prices to new heights, which could foment social unrest and test Europe’s resolve to support Ukraine.

 Gazprom says routine maintenance and inspections are needed on a Nord Stream compressor station.
-It’s the latest installment of a cat-and-mouse game between the Kremlin and Europe as gradual cuts to supply have raised tension on energy markets.
+It’s the latest installment of a cat-and-mouse game between the Kremlin and Europe as gradual cuts to supply have raised tension on energy markets and rippled through the economy.
 The work comes just weeks after a longer shut down this summer and with cooler fall temperatures looming.

 The Kremlin points the finger at Europe, saying sanctions are the only obstacle to supplying gas via Nord Stream.
 A spare turbine that could boost deliveries has been stuck in limbo, with Moscow and Berlin arguing over which documents are needed to enable its return to Russia.